wobcom/derivepwd/README.md

 derivepwd is a small CLI tool that derives passwords from a seed and a public component using a key derivation function.

-We use this tool to generate unique passwords for large fleets of devices.
+You can use this tool to generate unique passwords for large fleets of devices.

 ## Why?